My Dinner

 • It prevents the fruits and nuts from burning.
 Also, it will distribute the heat evenly.

 • Leave the cake to rest before cutting it.
-Place it in an airtight container (best first wrapped in kitchen foil) This will help the flavours infuse.
+Place it in an airtight container (best first wrapped in kitchen foil) This will help the flavors infuse.
 Store it in a cool dry place.

 How to serve stollen?